yegor256/blog/_drafts/_veils.md

 If this happens, the veil is pierced and the `Veil` object becomes fully transparent, sending all method calls through.

-Thus, the efficiency of DTO is combined with the elegance of OOP.
+Thus the efficiency of DTO is combined with the elegance of OOP.

 I'm using these new veil objects in [yegor256/codexia](https://github.com/yegor256/codexia), so you can see how they work.

-PS.
+P.S.
 I also create an `Unpiercable` class, which acts exactly like a `Veil`, but can never be pierced.
 It is very useful, when you don't expect any data-modifying interactions to happen with the object and just want some of its methods to be pre-calculated.